Tishanmalith/Tourism-packages/README.md

 A comprehensive Tourism Packages Management System developed as part of the **SE1020 – Object Oriented Programming (OOP)** module at the **Sri Lanka Institute of Information Technology (SLIIT)**.

-This project focuses on managing tourism packages, destinations, customer bookings, and travel-related services using Object-Oriented Programming concepts and software development best practices.
+This project focuses on managing tourism packages, customer bookings, destinations, reviews, and administrative operations using Object-Oriented Programming concepts and software engineering best practices.

 ---

-## 📌 Project Overview
+# 📌 Project Overview

 The Tourism Packages Management System is designed to streamline and digitalize tourism package management processes.
-The system enables users to explore tourism packages, manage reservations, and organize travel services efficiently.
+The system enables users to explore tourism packages, manage reservations, provide feedback, and organize travel services efficiently.

-This project demonstrates the practical implementation of:
+The project demonstrates practical implementation of Object-Oriented Programming principles including:

 - Encapsulation
 - Inheritance